Raelon blog image for electric pallet jack buying guide on whether electric pallet jacks are worth it

 1. Productivity Boost and Time Savings

-Manual pallet jacks can require significant physical effort, especially when loads are heavy or floors are uneven.
-Over time, that strain can lead to fatigue and injury.
-Electric pallet jacks reduce the force required to move pallets and can lower the risk of repetitive strain injuries.
-For a practical overview of what injuries look like in real warehouses and how to avoid them, see this injury prevention guide.
+Manual pallet jacks can require significant force, especially on uneven surfaces or with dense loads.
+Over time, that can contribute to fatigue and avoidable injuries.
+Electric pallet jacks can improve control and reduce repetitive strain.
+For a practical look at common risks, see this injury prevention guide.

-3. Lower Operating Costs Compared to Forklifts
+4. Lower Operating Costs Than Many Forklifts

-A forklift has its place, but it’s often overkill for floor-level moves.
-For basic pallet transport and dock work, an electric pallet jack can handle the job with lower energy use and fewer maintenance points than many sit-down forklifts.
-If you’re running long shifts or want less daily battery upkeep, lithium models can reduce charging downtime and simplify routines.
-To keep ownership costs predictable, it also helps to follow a simple maintenance routine, covered in this electric pallet jack maintenance guide.
+If you run long shifts or want less battery downtime, lithium models can reduce charging time and simplify routines.
+To keep ownership cost more predictable, it also helps to follow a simple service plan, covered in this electric pallet jack maintenance guide.

 Pricing: How Much Do Electric Pallet Jacks Cost?